dankelley/dek_blog/README.md

 3. insert links to images
 4. copy images to `assets/images`

-# Items already transferred from the old blog
+# Items that have been transferred from the old blog

-The following items have been transferred so far.

 * 2022-02-16-vim-julia
 * 2020-09-30-dislike-ggplot